-The lock-in period is approaching, but just because it’s not the “busy season,” doesn’t mean you can’t stay busy!
-You can keep sales and commission coming in by shifting your focus from AEP to Dual Eligible Special Needs Plans (D-SNPs).
+The lock-in period is here, and just because it’s not the “busy season,” doesn’t mean you can’t stay busy!
+You can keep sales and commission coming in by shifting your focus from the Medicare Annual Enrollment Period (AEP) to selling Dual Eligible Special Needs Plans (D-SNPs).

 Selling D-SNPs has a lot of benefits.
-New to D-SNP sales or want a refresher on this product?
-You can learn all about D-SNPs and how to sell them here.
+If you’re new to D-SNP sales or want a refresher on this product, you can learn all about D-SNPs and how to sell them in our guide for beginners.
 In this post, we’re covering how to smoothly transition from working AEP to selling D-SNPs.
 Let’s get started!

 Check Your Portfolio & Contracts

-You can’t sell D-SNPs without any D-SNP contracts!
+You can’t sell D-SNPs without any D-SNP contracts with carriers that offer them!
 It’s better now than ever to peek into your portfolio and see, 1) if you’re currently offering any D-SNPs, and 2) if you could be selling additional D-SNPs.
 More and more carriers enter this market each year, meaning there might be new plans that you haven’t considered contracting to sell yet.
 And they could be really competitive in your market!

 Change the Way You Prospect

 Prospecting for D-SNP clients is different than prospecting for other Medicare Advantage clients.
 Generally, you probably prospect for other Medicare clients by letting them come to you during AEP or when they turn 65.
 You may send out lead cards or mailers and work leads from your own CMS-compliant, lead-generating website.
-With D-SNP prospects, you have to go where D-SNP prospects go and form relationships with them.
+With D-SNP prospects, you have to go where D-SNP prospects go and form relationships.

 Consider hanging flyers/business cards, setting up a table and booth, volunteering, or forming partnerships at the following locations: